Specialty eye-wear: Work, driving and safety glasses

-Sport-specific eyewear can enhance performance by improving visual clarity while protecting your eyes from injury.
-Within this category, you'll find both eyeglasses and sunglasses with impact-resistant polycarbonate or Trivex lenses.
+Sport-specific eye-wear can enhance performance by improving visual clarity while protecting your eyes from injury.
+Within this category, you'll find both glasses and sunglasses with impact-resistant polycarbonate or Trivex lenses.

-Sport eyeglasses, sport contact lenses and protective sports eyewear all are great options for athletes.
+Sport glasses, sport contact lenses and protective sports eye-wear all are great options for athletes.

-Driving glasses come in two categories: sunglasses designed specifically for driving and prescription eyeglasses.
-Sunglasses for driving feature polarised lenses that reduce glare and make it easier to see in bright sunlight.
+Driving glasses come in two categories: sunglasses designed specifically for driving and prescription glasses.
+Sunglasses for driving feature polarised lenses that reduce reflected glare and make it easier to see in bright sunlight.

-Drivers who have been in accidents often claim that they couldn't see the other car or a pedestrian because of glare reflecting off the road or the sun shining in their eyes.
-And studies have shown that glare can be a causative factor in automobile accidents.
+Drivers who have been in accidents often claim that they couldn't see the other car or a pedestrian because of glare reflecting off the road or the sun shining in their eyes, studies have shown that glare can be a causative factor in car accidents.

 Polarised sunglass lenses reduce glare and make it easier to see in bright conditions, and polarised lenses tinted specifically for driving increase contrast for sharper vision.

-Prescription spectacles for driving should always include anti-reflective coating.
-AR coating reduces glare from light reflecting off the front and back surfaces of your lenses and allows more light to enter your eyes for better vision when driving at night.
+Prescription spectacles for driving should always include anti-reflection coating.
+AR coating reduces ghosting from light reflecting off the front and back surfaces of your lenses and allows more light to enter your eyes for better vision when driving at night.

 To help you find the frames that will look best on you, you might want to read these articles next: